 Water-Based, Low-VOC PureColor Wood Stain:

 After applying a few coats of PureColor stain to reach your desired shade, take your applicator brushes to the sink and rinse with warm, soapy water.
 Wash hands, countertop, tabletop or any surface that the stain has touched with soap and water only.
-You can toss empty stain cans right it your trash receptacles, since water-based product qualifies as non-hazardous waste.
+You can toss empty stain cans, bags, or boxes right it your trash receptacles, or rinse them out and place them in your recycling bin, since water-based product qualifies as non-hazardous waste.
 That’s it!
 The easy cleanup not only comes with the peace of mind of working with a safer substance, it’s a real time saver.

 Whether you work on wood restoration jobs on the regular, or enjoy the occasional DIY staining adventure, the ingredients and easy cleanup appeal of PureColor’s low-VOC stains will make every project easier and safer.

 Ready to stain your next wood chair, armoire, bench or end table?
 PureColor has a wide range of colors to choose from in our Clean Chemistry™ line of wood stains, with significantly less VOCs than standard stains.